dustinpfister/blog_posts/_posts/threejs-materials-transparent.md

 ## Making a mesh transparent, and what else to know

 In this post I am mainly writing about the transparent and opacity properties of materials as a way to adjust the transparency of a material of a [mesh object](/2018/05/04/threejs-mesh/) in the javaScript library known as three.js.
-However there are a whole lot of other ways to go about making a mesh object visible or not, and there are also a lot of other things that you should be aware of before continuing to read this.
-I will not be getting into the basics of how to et started with three.js and javaScript in general here, but in this section I will be going over some things that you should have solid first.
+However there are a whole lot of other ways to go about making a mesh object visible or not, and there are also a lot of other things that you should be aware of before continuing to read the content of this post.

+I will not be getting into the basics of how to [get started with three.js](/2018/04/04/threejs-getting-started/), and I also assume that you have a [fair amount of experience with client side javaScript in general](/2018/11/27/js-getting-started/) as well.
+In this section I will be going over some things that you should have solid first.

 ### The source code examples in this post are on Github